Vaping vs smoking weed, now that’s a conflict us connoisseurs face daily.

 It’s not the cannabis per say that’s responsible for the harm, but the substances that are released by the combustion or burning process.
 When combustion or burning takes place, toxins like tar, ammonia and cancer-causing agents (carcinogens) are produced and then released into the lungs.

 While smoke has many negative effects, it’s particularly tough on a person’s cardiovascular system.
 Toxins make blood vessels work harder; the toxins block and then unblock the arteries, so the vessels are continuously enlarging to handle the blockage.

-3. Vaping vs Smoking Weed: is Vaping Healthier?
+3. Is Vaping Healthier?

 The gases and particulates in smoke create lung irritation and make respiratory problems worse.
 Smokers have more bronchitis and respiratory issues than the general public, and many medical patients who use cannabis for a respiratory disease don’t want to smoke because it’s so irritating to their lungs.